kanalveli-ramachandran/milestone-tests/README.md

 ## Installation

-please install nvm and then `nvm use` -> If needed, install the specified node version as requested
+please install nvm and then `nvm use` -> If needed, install the specified node version as requested ie, `nvm install 10.13.0`

 If you exported the project into this directory for the first time, please run `npm install` to install dependencies.